 The bill would make possession of up to three ounces of cannabis a civil offense punishable by up to a $100 fine.
 Under current law, possession of up to three ounces or less of cannabis is a misdemeanor punishable by up to 12 months imprisonment and up to a $1,000 fine.

 The legislature’s budget session is short, adjourning March 8.
 Since it is a budget session, all non-budget bills, including HB 204, need a 2/3 majority vote to pass.

 Wyoming is one of 19 states that still imposes jail time for simple cannabis possession.
 A strong majority of Wyoming residents support decriminalizing cannabis possession.
 Please reach out to your lawmakers and ask them to support HB 204 this session.

-ACLU study shows staggering racial disparities in marijuana arrests
+ACLU study shows staggering racial disparities in cannabis arrests

-According to a 2018 ACLU study, Wyoming ranks ninth in the nation for the greatest racial disparities in marijuana possession arrests.
-African Americans in Wyoming are 5.2 times more likely to be arrested for marijuana possession as whites, despite similar usage rates.
+According to a 2018 ACLU study, Wyoming ranks ninth in the nation for the greatest racial disparities in cannabis possession arrests.
+Black individuals in Wyoming are 5.2 times more likely to be arrested for cannabis possession as whites, despite similar usage rates.